YajingLiu2357/venue-classification/README.md

 # Venue Classification Project
 Image classification is essential in fields such as image search.
-This project aims to categorize venue imagesinto five categories using supervised decision trees, semi-supervised decision trees, and supervised and convolutional neural networks (CNNs).
+This project aims to categorize venue images into five categories using supervised decision trees, semi-supervised decision trees, and supervised convolutional neural networks (CNNs).
 The classified venues are: bar, beach, restaurant, subway and bookstore.
 - Concordia University
-- COMP 6721 Applied Artificial intelligence, Summer 2024
+- COMP 6721 Applied Artificial Intelligence, Summer 2024
 - Group Name: CTYCNN

 ## Group Member